 The purpose of statutes of limitations is to motivate prosecutors to act quickly.
 The more time goes by, the more evidence disappears and memories fade.
 This decreases the likelihood of prosecutors being able to build a strong case against you.

 Certain Colorado crimes have no statute of limitations, such as murder and sex crimes against a child.
 This means you can face charges no matter how much time has passed since the alleged criminal act.2

 Under the discovery rule, the statute of limitations for theft crimes does not begin running when the crime takes place.
 Instead, the statute of limitations pauses (“tolls“) until the theft is discovered.3

-Example: On January 1, 2022, Fred steals his co-worker’s Jerry’s iPad – worth $1,000 – from his desk drawer.
-Jerry does not realize the spare ear pods are missing until one month later on February 1, 2022.
-Prosecutors now have 18 months from February 1, 2022 – the date the theft was discovered – to file charges against Fred.
+Example: On January 1, 2023, Fred steals his co-worker Jerry’s iPad – worth $1,000 – from his desk drawer.
+Jerry does not realize the spare ear pods are missing until one month later on February 1, 2023.
+Prosecutors now have 18 months from February 1, 2023 – the date the theft was discovered – to file charges against Fred.

-The statute of limitations for Colorado theft crimes does not begin running until the theft is discovered.
+The statute of limitations for Colorado theft crimes begins running when the theft is discovered.

 What are the penalties for theft?

-The punishment for most Colorado theft crimes turns on the amount stolen.
+The punishment for most Colorado theft crimes depends on the amount stolen.